-Three tips: First, it’s crucial that beneficiaries follow the rules carefully—or they might disqualify themselves from using the stretch IRA strategy and, instead, be required to empty the account within five years.
 Second, check whether the original owner of the IRA made nondeductible contributions.
-If so, you won’t have to pay taxes on a portion of each year’s withdrawals.
+If so, you won’t have to pay taxes on a portion of your withdrawals.
 Third, if the IRA was part of an estate that was subject to federal estate taxes, you may be eligible for a tax deduction known as “income in respect of a decedent.”

 Previous: State Estate Taxes